shfunc/hud-python/README.md

 # HUD SDK (Alpha Release)

-A Python SDK for interacting with HUD environments and evaluation benchmarks.
+A Python SDK for interacting with HUD environments and evaluation benchmarks for browser use and computer use models.

+Visit [hud.so](https://hud.so) for more information about HUD.

 > **Alpha Release Notice**: This SDK is currently in alpha status (v0.1.0-alpha).
 The API is still evolving and may change in future releases as we gather feedback and improve functionality.